-A great chocolate chip cookie should be plump, chewy and loaded with chocolate chips!
-Well look no further, here it is!
+A great chocolate chip cookie should be plump, chewy, and loaded with chocolate chips!
+Well, look no further; here it is!
 I’m confident this will become your favorite chocolate chip cookie too!

 Tips and Tricks for Soft, Plump Chocolate Chip Cookies:

-- Cornstarch: Yes you read that correctly!
+- Cornstarch: Yes, you read that correctly!
 I only learned this recently.
 But it works!
 Cornstarch is a thickening agent and will give your cookies an extra lift and leave them extra soft.
 And don’t worry, you don’t use enough to alter the taste.

 - Scooping Method: I use a 1 1/2 tablespoon cookie scoop to form my cookie balls.
 This helps you to have round, uniform cookies.
 I scoop the cookie dough and press the scoop against the side of the bowl to press the cookie dough into the scoop, packing the dough.
-This helps to keep them from collapsing while they baking.
-Also after placing the cookie dough on the baking sheet, give them a little gentle squeeze.
+This helps to keep them from collapsing while they are baking.
+After placing the cookie dough on the baking sheet, give them a gentle squeeze.
 The goal is to make them taller than they are wide.
 This will give you a thicker cookie that does not spread out as much while baking.

 - Baking Sheets: After you have baked a batch of cookies and removed them from the pan, the tendency is to put another batch on the pan right away, especially if you are short on time.
 For plump, soft cookies, it is important to allow your baking pan to come to room temperature before adding more cookie dough.
-Adding cookie dough to a hot pan or even a warm pan, will start the dough softening and melting before it even gets into the oven.
-This will contribute to a cookie that spreads out to much in the oven.
-For a quick method of cooling your pans, run them under cool water for 20 to 30 seconds, (or longer if needed, until cool), dry and continue with your baking.
+Adding cookie dough to a hot pan or even a warm pan will start the dough softening and melting before it even gets into the oven.
+This will contribute to a cookie that spreads out too much in the oven.
+For a quick method of cooling your pans, run them under cool water for 20 to 30 seconds (or longer if needed, until cool), dry and continue with your baking.

-For this recipe:
+For this Recipe:

 Store in an airtight container for 4 to 5 days.
 These cookies freeze well.
 I usually put half of the cookies in the cookie jar and the other half in the freezer.
-If you freeze them, it is best to eat them within 6 months.
+If you freeze them, it is best to eat them within six months.

-- 1 ½ cups shortening
+- ½ cup shortening

-- 1 ½ cup brown sugar, packed
+- ½ cup butter, softened

-- ½ cup granulated white sugar
+- 1 cup granulated white sugar

 - 3 teaspoons vanilla

-- 3 ¼ cups all purpose flour
+- 3 ¼ cups all-purpose flour

 - 3 teaspoons cornstarch

-- 1 teaspoon baking soda
+- 1 ½ teaspoons baking soda

 - 1 teaspoon salt